jpfluger/alibs-slim/README.md

 # alibs-slim

+🛑 **ARCHIVED PROJECT**
+This repository represents an older version of this project and is no longer actively maintained here.
+It has been left public for educational purposes.

+🟢 **Note to prospective team members:**
+This repo is a time capsule — old, strange, and unapologetic.
+Want a seat at my table?
+Stow your AI toolbox.
+The whiteboard awaits.
+Dissect the code.
+Ruthlessly roast my old design decisions.
+Then let’s talk real enterprise architecture, cybersecurity, and networking — the kind that survives in the trenches, not just white-room theory.

+---

 Common shared libraries that serve as the plumbing for a myriad of [`golang`](https://go.dev/) binaries, with web-related constructs built around the [`Echo Framework`](https://echo.labstack.com/).

 ## aconns